Meatpacking District

 99 Gansevoort, Meatpacking District

 The Whitney—a long-time doyenne on the UES—shut its doors and moved to the Meatpacking District, where it sits in a Renzo Piano–designed building at the southern end of the High Line.
 The Whitney decamped because of space constrictions uptown, a situation that's now eased by its 200,000 square feet.
-(The Metropolitan Museum of Art has taken over the Whitney's previous Marcel Breuer–designed home at Madison and 75th.)
-Bonus: It's open until 10 p.m. on the weekends.
+Bonus: It's open until 10 p.m. on Fridays.

 FeelFood (Closed)